-The main objective focuses on the importance and need of cooperation to apply GNSS solutions through the exchange of information and the scaling up of capacities among countries in the region.
-The specific objectives of the Workshop are:
+The main objective of the workshop will be to reinforce the exchange of information between countries and scale up the capacities in the region pursuing the application of GNSS technology solutions.

+The specific objectives of the workshop will be:

-- to introduce GNSS and its applications to transport and communications, aviation, surveying, mapping and Earth science, management of natural resources, the environment and disasters, precision agriculture; high precision mobile application, as well as space weather effects on GNSS and dual-frequency receivers; - to promote greater exchange of actual experiences with specific applications; - to encourage greater cooperation in developing partnerships and GNSS networks, in the framework of the regional reference frames; - to define recommendations and findings to be forwarded as a contribution to ICG and a "Space2030" agenda, particularly, in forging partnerships in increased use of space technology for socio-economic development.
+- to introduce GNSS and its applications to transport and communications, aviation, surveying, mapping and Earth science, management of natural resources, the environment and disasters, precision agriculture; high precision mobile application, as well as space weather effects on GNSS and dual-frequency receivers; - to promote greater exchange of actual experiences with specific applications; - to focus on appropriate GNSS applications projects at national and/or regional levels; - to encourage greater cooperation in developing partnerships and GNSS networks, in the framework of the regional reference frames; and - to define recommendations and findings to be forwarded as a contribution to the Office for Outer Space Affairs, ICG and a "Space2030" agenda, particularly, in forging partnerships to strengthen and deliver capacity-building on satellite navigation science and technology.